ietf-wg-masque/wg-materials/ietf112/minutes.md

 **David**: Would prefer not a new method, but indeed, let's stay consistent.

 **MT**: 1 option is to ask httpbis wg what the answer is.
 This is something they're currently examining for H3 integration with Extended Connect.
 Maybe this is a generic HTTP problem and not something that MASQUE needs to solve.
-**David**: good point, will take to the HTTP wg to see what they think.
+**David**: Good point, will take to the HTTP wg to see what they think.

 **David**: _is ambiguous about whether he'll stay or go take a nap now_

 ## CONNECT-IP (20 minutes)
 ### [IP Proxying Support for HTTP](TBD)

-**Tommy Pauly**: often heard: why is this different? also: have had many different proposals.
+**Tommy Pauly**: Often heard: why is this different? also: have had many different proposals.
 Now: single, merge proposal! yay

 **Tommy**: Motivation: allow generic IP proxy through HTTP proxies, not just TCP/UDP proxying.
 Typically useful for VPNs.
 Can also think of it as generic connect-like proxy for arbitrary IP protocols (similar to Connect-UDP in that way).